fanhuan/script/_posts/2014-01-03-software-I-am-using-under-win7.md

 ---
 layout: post
-title:  Software I am using under Windows 7
+title:  Softwares I am using under Windows 7
 categories: [software]
 tags: [software, R]
 ---
 A few days earlier, I switched to another computer for better CPU and larger RAM.
 Both of them are run with Windows 7.
 Although I would love to learn Linux/Ubuntu, I don't have that time to learn it by trial and error.
 So I just stick with Windows.
-The following is a list of the softwares  I am using and their settings.
+The following is a list of the softwares I am using.

 + Microsoft office: well, I do not like them at all, but sadly, I need to use them.
 + Ctex:MikTex: for LaTex.